 Two items were implemented late in 2013:

 - Galaxy Log Board: (since moved to the Galaxy Blog a place for linking to and/or describing experiences administering Galaxy.
 These entries are dated, may not be particularly maintained once created.
 And, more often then not, Log Board entries are just metadata, plus a link to an external resource on the web, such as a Wordpress page.

-- Galaxy Deployment Catalog: Describes how different Galaxy Servers are implemented.
+- Galaxy Deployment Catalog (since dropped): Describes how different Galaxy Servers are implemented.
 This is a means for admins to learn what others have done to address particular types of demand and communities.

 This is the third GCC we've had in-person meetings at.
 In the 12 months since GCC2013, we have had several online meetups.
 However, due to lack of time to set up calls and line up presenters, there have been no online meetups in 2014.
 And, only 2 people seemed to notice this abscence.